Course Syllabus

 In this course, we will:

-- Identify the key elements of the US Constitution such as, separation of powers, limited powers, checks and balances, representation, Federalism, etc.
+- Identify the key elements of the U.S. Constitution, such as separation of powers, limited powers, checks and balances, representation, Federalism, etc.

-- Detail the roles, responsibilities, and powers of the Legislative, Executive, and Judicial branches of the US government.
+- Detail the roles, responsibilities, and powers of the Legislative, Executive, and Judicial branches of the U.S. government.

 Major Assignments